sagemath/trac_to_gh/Issue 1000.md

 # Issue 1000: Sage does not have 10000 users yet.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1000

 Original creator: was